US Labor & Employment Webinar Series 2026

 Wednesday, May 20 at noon ET – AI in the Workplace

-Please join us for a timely webinar exploring how AI is reshaping the employment law and workplace landscape.
-As AI tools become more integrated into hiring, performance management and workplace decision making, regulators are moving quickly to establish new compliance requirements and define the boundaries of permissible use.
+This webinar explored how AI is reshaping the employment law and workplace landscape.
+As AI tools became increasingly integrated into hiring, performance management and workplace decision-making, regulators moved quickly to establish new compliance requirements and define the boundaries of permissible use.

-This program will provide an overview of the rapidly evolving legal landscape governing the use of AI in the workplace, including recent legislative and regulatory developments, as well as key enforcement trends.
-We will also discuss how employers and companies are using these tools in practice, where the biggest risks tend to arise and the practical steps employers and companies can take to limit liability.
+The program provided an overview of the rapidly evolving legal landscape governing the use of AI in the workplace, including recent legislative and regulatory developments, as well as key enforcement trends.
+It also examined how employers and companies were using these tools in practice, where the biggest risks tended to arise and the practical steps organizations could take to limit liability.

 • Recent federal and state developments governing the use of AI in employment decisions